mavlink/qgc-user-guide/en/SettingsView/MAVLink.md

   Vehicles are typically allocated IDs from 1.
   You may have to specify another ID if there are multiple ground stations or MAVLink applications on the network.
 - **Emit heartbeat:** Disable emission of regular MAVLink HEARTBEAT message (Default: True).
-  MAVLink systems are required to emit heartbeats by the protocol, but this is not strictly speaking *needed* on single-vehicle/GCS networks.
+  Generally speaking, you should not turn this off.
-- **Request start of MAVLink telemetry streams (ArduPilot only):** TBD (Default: True).
+- **Request start of MAVLink telemetry streams (ArduPilot only):** Enable *QGroundControl* requesting the standard-rate ArduPilot telemetry streams (Default: True).
+  If non-standard rates are required (e.g. if the vehicle is connecting over a slow link) then you can disable starting the standard streams so that the vehicle can control streaming rates.
-- **Only accept MAVs with the same protocol version:** TBD (Default: True).
+- **Only accept MAVs with the same protocol version:** Set true to only connect to MAVLink 1 or to MAVLink 2 vehicles (Default: True).

 ## Link Status {#link_status}